 - Integration of educational technology in higher education facilitation (online and face-to-face)

-- Open educational resources
+- Open educational resources use and development

 - Curriculum and instructional design practices